 Utility leaders need to be prepared to lead their organizations through future change.
 Therefore the focus on Day 9 is on ethical leadership, understanding your personal style, and leading through change.
 This session will also provide recommendations for how to work effectively on teams.

-Day 5: Public Policy & Emerging Trends
+Day 5: Enterprise Risk Management & Emerging Trends

 Day 6 & 7: Fundamentals of Rate Regulation & Rate Setting Regulation Exercise

 Participants begin Week 2 with an introduction to regulation and rate setting.
 They explore how utilities are regulated, whether by a state commission, a utility district board, or a municipality.
 They also learn the principles and impact of rate regulation on a utility.
 Participants learn about the regulatory process, which differs across regulatory bodies but nonetheless pervades decisions about cost recovery, cost allocation and rate design.
 The two days involve a role-playing exercise.
 Based on information about a fictitious gas and electric utility, participants representing different stakeholder groups prepare presentations about a rate request before a mock rate-setting body.

 This will be an interactive workshop with inputs on the elements and techniques of presentation - a critical aspect of management.
 By the end of the day, the participants will be aware of their strengths as speakers and be more credible and clear.
 The workshop is designed to support the participants' final assignment on Day 10.